1. Zendure A2

 Do you need multiple outputs?
 Do you want a USB-C or Lightning input/output, or an AC outlet?
 (The latter are significantly more expensive.)

-Would you benefit from passthrough charging (also known as charge-through technology)?
-This allows you to simultaneously charge the power bank and a connected device, thereby freeing up power outlets in your home.
+Would you benefit from passthrough charging (or charge-through) technology, which allows you to simultaneously charge the power bank and a connected device, thereby freeing up power outlets in your home?

 Do you want an LCD screen that can give you an exact read-out of what capacity remains or are you happy with LEDs?